alejandraluaces/TIY_Application/source/life-easier.md

 ---
 # Making Life Easier

+Many public-facing onboarding/syllabi documents/sites are visually inconsistent.
+In one organization, most instructors' sites are unique: created and styled by the individual.
+As such, the overarching brand voice and tone becomes lost.

 From creating lesson plans to managing the educational needs of their students to practicing self-care on their off-time, The Iron Yard teachers have a lot on their plate.

-## The tools they need

-### One template to rule them all
+## One template to rule them all
-One way to make life easier is to provide a boilerplate for teachers' public-facing onboarding and syllabus sites.

-Consider these two existing repos:
+Consider these two existing public-facing documents, created by TIY instructors:

 <figure>
   <img src="/images/onboarding-compare.png" alt="Compare these two different onboarding pages.">